navadiadharmik05-hub/AAROGYA_HOSPITAL/README.md

 Referential integrity is enforced with foreign keys and `ON DELETE CASCADE`, so removing a patient automatically cleans up their dependent appointment and bed-allocation records.

-> 💡 *Tip: Add an ER diagram image here (e.g. `docs/er-diagram.png`) for a quick visual reference of table relationships.*

 ---